Choose your program »

 Medical insurance is compulsory for all participants of Pro Ride Snowboard programs.
 You should ensure that your travel insurance includes medical coverage while snowboarding in Canada.
 You may also want to look into additional coverage such as cancellation, theft and trip interruption should you injure yourself and not be able to continue your program.

-All meals are your own responsibility but we have a food market close by to do your shopping and there are many restaurants and places to eat out for every budget.
+Meals are your own responsibility however all accommodations have full cooking facilities and there is a large upermarket close by to do your shopping.
+Whistler also has many restaurants and places to eat out for every budget.

 All Pro Ride houses and condos are located centrally in Whistler within walking distance to all shops, restaurants, bars and gondolas.